sirosen/globus-sdk-python/CONTRIBUTING.md

       a new module or adding a circular import, add the new module
   - Import non-`globus_sdk` modules and packages before importing from within `globus_sdk`
-  - Ensure all public API methods return a `GlobusReponse` or sublcass thereof, or explicitly document their exceptional status
+  - Ensure all public API methods return a `GlobusResponse` or subclass thereof, or explicitly document their exceptional status
   - Think very hard before adding a new dependency -- keep the dependencies of `globus_sdk` as lightweight as possible